hassio-addons/addon-wireguard/wireguard/DOCS.md

 This name is also used for creating the directory in `/ssl/wireguard` where the generated client configuration and QR codes are stored.
 Therefore, a name has a maximum of 32 characters, can only contain A-Z (or a-z) and 0-9.
-Names contain a hyphen (-) but must not start or end with one.
+Names may contain a hyphen (-) but must not start or end with one.

 ### Option: `peers.addresses`